American Indian tribes

 The Catawbas also wore moccasins on their feet.

 In colonial times, the Catawbas adapted European costume into their own style, including colorful wool shawls and ribbon skirts.

-and links about traditional Indian clothes in general.
+and links about these styles of traditional Indian clothes.

 The Catawbas didn't wear warbonnets like their cousins the

 Sioux.
 Usually Catawba people went bareheaded.
 Catawba men and

 women both wore their hair long.
 Catawba men usually wore their hair in a topknot, while women made their hair into buns in the back.

 Sometimes Catawba warriors would dye their hair red.
 Here is a website with pictures of these

 Catawba men and women both wore tattoos on their faces, and

 the Catawbas often painted their bodies bright colors during battles and festivals.